Lodi Winegrower’s Workbook

 - Vineyard Establishment and Replanting

 - Soil Management

 - Pest Management

 - Shop and Yard Management

 - Wine Quality and Customer Satisfaction

 The Lodi Winegrowers Workbook, Second Edition is free to all winegrape growers within Crush District 11.
-Contact Matthew Hoffman, the Grower Program Coordinator, at firstname.lastname@example.org or (209) 367-4727.
+To pick up a copy, contact the Lodi Winegrape Commission at (209) 367-4727.
 Others can purchase the workbook directly from the publisher.